alyssacohen/plymouth-theme-liquid/README.md

-# plymouth-theme-bgrt-liquid
+# Plymouth theme liquid
-A Plymouth theme based on BGRT &amp; Spinner themes featuring "liquid" Android bootanimation
+A good old spinner theme variation with Android "liquid" spinner animation and Archlinux logo.

+You can simply replace the `watermark.png` file with your distro logo to rebrand it.